rails/website/_posts/2023-09-18-rails-foundation-seeks-freelance-ux-designer-and-technical-writer.markdown

 - Creating a page of case studies highlighting how companies use and scale with Rails.
 - Creating a navigation bar that works across all Rails web properties.
 - Designing the space where video tutorials could live on rubyonrails.org.
-- Desiging the landing/starting page for all documentation (guides, tutorials, learn, API, etc)
+- Designing the landing/starting page for all documentation (guides, tutorials, learn, API, etc)

 So: are you passionate about UX design?
 Do you have a knack for simplifying complex information?
 Are you a long-time fan/user of Rails?
 If so, read on.